 - It’s so easy to make!
 Only a handful of ingredients are needed.

-- It can be made ahead of time and it’s a perfect drink for backyard BBQs or summer grilling parties.
+- It can be made beforehand and is perfect for backyard BBQs or summer grilling parties.

-- You can have it hot or cold so you can drink it all year round!
+- You can have it hot or cold to drink it all year round!

 What Goes Into Hibiscus Tea Recipe